 Two systematic studies of reproductive performance and outcome among men who may have been exposed to Agent Orange in Vietnam have been published.
 In the first of these the Australian government sponsored a study to see whether birth defects were related to the father's service in Vietnam.
-No association was found, although there was a slightly increased risk of heart defects and Down's syndrome among the children of Vietnam veterans.
+No association was found, although there was a slightly increased risk of heart defects and Down syndrome among the children of Vietnam veterans.

-In the study of Operation Ranch Hand personnel discussed in the cancer section above, an increased incidence of spontaneous abortion was found among the wives of officers in the Ranch Hand group when compared to wives of officers in the control group.
-The difference was not found for enlisted personnel.
+In the study of Operation Ranch Hand personnel discussed in the cancer section above, a small increased incidence of miscarriages following Vietnam service was found among the wives of the Ranch Hand group when compared to wives of the control group.
+The same difference, however, was observed for pregnancies occurring prior to Vietnam service.
 There were also slight increases in deaths of newborn babies and minor birth defects.
 There may have been slight increases in learning disabilities and physical handicaps among children of Ranch Hand personnel.
 The significance of these findings is not clear because most of the increases are very small, and many of these differences disappear if the data are analyzed differently.
 In addition, these differences were based on self-reporting and at the time of the initial report had not been confirmed by a review of medical records.

 Two studies have been reported of men who were exposed to herbicides similar to Agent Orange.
-A study of wives and children of herbicide sprayers in New Zealand showed no increases in birth defects, stillbirths, or spontaneous abortion compared to the population of New Zealand as a whole.
+A study of wives and children of herbicide sprayers in New Zealand showed no increases in birth defects, stillbirths, or miscarriages when compared to the population of New Zealand as a whole.
 There was a very small increase in the incidence of heart defects, but this may have been due to chance.
-Another study of children born to the wives of men who sprayed herbicides for the Long Island Railroad showed no increase in major birth defects but two relatively minor birth defects--minimally deformed feet and tear duct obstruction--were seen in excess.
+Another study of children born to the wives of men who sprayed herbicides for the Long Island Railroad showed no increase in major birth defects but two relatively minor birth defects-minimally deformed feet and tear duct obstruction-were seen in excess.